Step 1: Dispute Resolution

 At any time during the appeal process, on its own initiative or at the request of a party, BCFIRB may require the parties to participate in a mandatory facilitated settlement to explore the potential for resolving one or more issues in dispute settlement of all or part of the appeal.

-However, it is very important to note that the Natural Products Marketing (BC) Act requires that you must file a written notice of appeal with BCFIRB within thirty (30) days of the commodity board’s order, decision or determination, or you may lose the right to file your appeal.
+The Natural Products Marketing (BC) Act requires that you must file a written notice of appeal with BCFIRB within thirty (30) days of the commodity board’s order, decision or determination, or you may lose the right to file your appeal.